 Several factors should guide your decision on when to file for bankruptcy, including:

 Asset Value: Consider the value of your assets and whether you can protect them under Texas’s exemption laws.
-Chapter 7 may require the liquidation of non-exempt assets, while Chapter 13 allows you to keep your assets but requires a structured repayment plan.
+Chapter 7 may need the liquidation of non-exempt assets.
+While Chapter 13 allows you to keep your assets, it requires a structured repayment plan.

-Future Financial Stability: Evaluate your ability to achieve financial stability post-bankruptcy.
-Bankruptcy should be a step towards regaining control of your finances, not just a temporary relief.
+Future Financial Stability: Check your ability to achieve financial stability post-bankruptcy.
+Bankruptcy should be a step towards regaining control of your finances, not only a temporary relief.

 Credit Impact: Understand the long-term impact of bankruptcy on your credit.
-While bankruptcy will negatively affect your credit score, it may also provide a fresh start that could lead to improved financial management and credit rebuilding.
+While bankruptcy will affect your credit score, it may also provide a fresh start.
+Ultimately leading you to improved financial management and credit rebuilding.

 When To File Chapter 7 and Chapter 13